nathenharvey/someara.github.com/source/_posts/2012-12-21-promises-lies-and-dryrun-mode.markdown

 it." -- Ask a Systems Administrator why they want dry-run mode in a configuration management tool, and this is the answer you'll get almost every single time.

-Many tools in a sysadmin's belt have a dry-run mode.
-Common utilities like rsync, make, rpm, and apt all have it.
-Many databases will let you simulate updates, and most disk utilities can show you changes before making them.

-"People have been doing this for years!
-It should be easy to get a list of what actions a tool will take!
-As a matter of fact, NOT performing a dry-run on a system is just plain irresponsible!"

-Not exactly.

-Systems administrators have historically been able to use dry-run as a risk mitigation strategy before applying changes to their machines.
+Systems Administrators have historically been able to use dry-run as a risk mitigation strategy before applying changes to their machines.
 The idea is to test a command to determine if it is safe to run.
 Unfortunately, this only works if a tool's dry-run reporting can be